trevorwslee/ACalculatorApp/README.md

 cp -r pkg ../app/src/main/assets/bridge/pkg
 ```

-In order to make things easier, create a `rust/build.sh` like
+In order to make things easier, you can consider a script like
 ```
 set -ex
 wasm-pack build --target web